rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(minEmpty.isPresent()); // false
 ````

-Since the stream is empty, the comparator is never called and no value is present in the
+Since the stream is empty, the `Comparator` is never called and no value is present in the
-Optional.
+`Optional`.

 ## <a name="4-5"></a>4.5 - Sort a collection using lambda expressions

-### Comparator vs. Comparable
+### `Comparator` vs. `Comparable`

-We discussed “order” for the TreeSet and TreeMap classes.
+We discussed “order” for the `TreeSet` and `TreeMap` classes.
 For numbers, order is
 obvious—it is numerical order.
-For String objects, order is defi ned according to the
+For `String` objects, order is defined according to the
 Unicode character mapping.
 As far as the exam is concerned, that means numbers sort
 before letters and uppercase letters sort before lowercase letters.

 _Note: Remember that numbers sort before letters and uppercase letters sort
 before lowercase letters._

 You can also sort objects that you create.
-Java provides an interface called Comparable .
+Java provides an interface called `Comparable` .
-If your class implements Comparable , it can be used in these data structures that require
+If your class implements `Comparable`, it can be used in these data structures that require
 comparison.
-There is also a class called Comparator , which is used to specify that you want
+There is also a class called `Comparator`, which is used to specify that you want
 to use a different order than the object itself provides.

-Comparable and Comparator are similar enough to be tricky.
+`Comparable` and `Comparator` are similar enough to be tricky.
 The exam likes to see if
 it can trick you into mixing up the two.
 Don’t be confused!
 In this section, we will discuss
-Comparable fi rst.
-Then, as we go through Comparator , we will point out all of the
+`Comparable` first.
+Then, as we go through `Comparator`, we will point out all of the
 differences.

-#### Comparable
+#### `Comparable`

-The Comparable interface has only one method.
+The `Comparable` interface has only one method.
 In fact, this is the entire interface:

 ````
 public interface Comparable<T> {